What is premature ovarian failure?

 Infertility is a significant issue for most women undergoing POF.
-A number of treatment regimens have been evaluated with the aim of restoring fertility.
-However, treatments with clomiphene, Gonadotrophins, GNRH agonists or immunosuppressants do not significantly improve the chance of conception and are not used.
+A number of treatment regimens are available with the aim of restoring fertility.
+However, treatments with clomiphene, Gonadotrophins, GNRH agonists or immunosuppressants do not significantly improve the chance of conception.

 The only reliable fertility treatment is the use of donor eggs.
-It is an assisted reproductive procedure that is widely practised in most countries.
+It is an assisted reproductive procedure that can help patients with POF.
 At present, in vitro maturation of immature follicles is possible.
 But in vitro growth and maturation from stored ovarian tissue is not reliably achievable in humans.
 For women with impending POF, there may not be any alternatives.
-Young women about to begin cancer treatment are encouraged to attempt a cycle of IVF if time permits.
+Young women about to begin cancer treatment can try a cycle of IVF if time permits.
 They can go for storing embryo or eggs for later use.

 Ovarian Transplantation In POF

 Young women suffering from impending POF may store ovarian tissue.
-This gives the hope that at a later stage their tissue can be implanted.
-Storing the use of ovarian tissue can help restore fertility.
-In vitro growth and maturation of immature follicles of frozen ovarian tissue may restore fertility.
+This gives the hope that at a later stage they can opt for ovarian transplantation.
+Storing the ovarian tissue can help restore fertility.
+Also in vitro growth and maturation of immature follicles of frozen ovarian tissue may restore fertility.

 Lifestyle Changes In POF

-Women suffering from oestrogen deficiency will need counselling.
-They should be recommended a number of measures to protect against osteoporosis.
-It includes increased physical exercise, eating a diet rich in calcium and vitamin D and avoiding risk factors such as smoking and high alcohol intake.
+Women suffering from estrogen deficiency will need counselling.
+They can take a number of measures to protect against osteoporosis.
+It includes regular physical exercise, eating a diet rich in calcium and vitamin D. Moreover, avoiding risk factors such as smoking and high alcohol intake helps in such cases.

-Women with POF are advised to undergo HRT until the normal age of menopause.
+Women with POF should undergo HRT until the normal age of menopause.
 They require addition of testosterone to HRT to improve sexual function and wellbeing.

 Premature ovarian failure (POF), a major life-changing condition that affects a significant proportion of young women.
 It remains an enigma and the researcher’s minefield.
 Among women surviving childhood cancers POF is commonly seen.
-This is due to improved iatrogenic interventions POF sufferers inevitably increase.
+This is due to use of radiotherapy and cancer chemotherapy.

-When primary ovarian failure is diagnosed in the adolescent female, the patient and her family are often unprepared for such news.
-Its implications for compromised fertility and the need for long-term hormonal therapy is frustrating.
+Diagnosis of primary ovarian failure in the adolescent female is a shocking news for the patient and her family.
+They are often not ready to accept such news.
+Its implications for infertility and the need for long-term hormonal therapy is frustrating.
 Adolescents may demonstrate myriad emotions ranging from apathy or denial to depression.
 These emotions may be different from those of their parents or guardians.
 Parents can provide valuable insights about their daughters’ future.
 Ability to appreciate the significance of the diagnosis and help in managing the situation is of utmost importance.